openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Type ``never`` is a subtype (see :ref:`Subtyping`) of any other type.

-Type ``never`` type has no instances.
-It is used as a
+Type ``never`` has no instances.
+It is used as one of the following:

-- return type for functions or methods which never returns a value, but finish their work throwing an error or exception.
+- Return type for functions or methods that never return a value, but throw an error or an exception when completing an operation.
-- type of variables which can never be assigned.
+- Type of variables that can never be assigned.
-- type of parameters of some function or method preventing a body of such function or method be executed.
+- Type of parameters of a function or a method to prevent the body of that function or method from being executed.

 .. code-block:: typescript
    :linenos:

     function foo (): never {
         throw new Error("foo() never returns")
     }

     let x: never = foo() // x will never get value

     function bar (p: never) { // body of this
        // function will never be executed
     }

     bar (foo())